Headless WordPress with Nextjs

 This is the best way to speed up old and big wordpress websites, while keeping the same old wordpress backend for your team.

-You can check the front end at this URL: https://app.behnoud.net
+You can check the back end at this URL: https://wp.behnoud.net

 This approach uses nextJs ISR (Incremental Static Regeneration) so when a post is published, a static version is created in th background and cached.
 This can give a huge benefit for huge webistes with a lot of visitors.
 By passing a revalidate prop to getStaticProps, the statically generated page can be regenerated every 10 seconds.
 The longer the time for revalidation, the better it is in terms of performance.
 I usually choose a time between 10 minutes and 30 minutes.
 The downside of this is that if the post is edited, it is not immidiately reflected in front end.
 So the user needs to wait 10 or 30 minutes for regeneration of page.